 Approach and Technologies

 The approach and technologies used to deliver SATCE in a flight simulation training device (FSTD) are generally not dictated by industry guidance.
-Arguably, SATCE could be delivered manually or automated.
+Arguably, SATCE could be delivered manually.
 However, in practice, it is a significant challenge to simulate multiple ATC services simultaneously, and nearly impossible to deliver radio communications to and from ATC to all traffic using traditional methods.

 SATCE may be deployed in a range of different fidelity FSTDs, from lower-level Part Task Trainers (PTTs) up to Full Flight Simulators (FFSs).
 As such, the SATCE may exhibit a lower level of fidelity for lower level simulators, and a higher level for the highest level of flight training device.